1nisharg/Advance-RAG/README.md

-# Advance-RAG
+# Advance-RAG 🏌️

 # Advanced Retrieval-Augmented Generation (RAG) Model

-This repository contains an advanced implementation of Retrieval-Augmented Generation (RAG) using a combination of state-of-the-art libraries like LangChain, Qdrant, Flashrank, and others.
+This repository contains an advanced implementation of Retrieval-Augmented Generation (RAG) using a combination of state-of-the-art libraries like **LangChain**, **Qdrant**, **Flashrank**, and **LLAMA PARSER**.
 The model is designed to efficiently retrieve, process, and rank information to generate high-quality responses, making it suitable for a wide range of applications, including question-answering systems, chatbots, and more.

 ## Features